Vancouver

 Where to Stay

-Fairmont Hotel Vancouver on Georgia Street is the grande dame option - a 1939 chateau-style landmark with good service and a central location.
-Rooms from around CAD $300-400.
+Fairmont Hotel Vancouver on Georgia Street is the grande dame option, a 1939 chateau-style landmark with good service and a central location.
+Rooms from around CAD $300-400, significantly higher during the FIFA window.

 For value, the Skwachays Lodge on West Hastings is a hotel that operates as an Indigenous arts gallery and urban Aboriginal community centre.
 Rooms are themed around specific First Nations artists’ work and are genuinely interesting.
 From around CAD $180.
-The money goes somewhere worthwhile.
+The money goes somewhere worthwhile, which is more than most hotels can say.

 Day Trips

 Whistler is 120 km north on Sea-to-Sky Highway 99, one of the more scenic drives in British Columbia.
-The Squamish section alone, past Howe Sound, justifies the trip.
+The Squamish section, past Howe Sound and alongside Shannon Falls, justifies the trip on its own.
 From Whistler village, the Peak to Peak Gondola connects Whistler and Blackcomb mountains (CAD $60 adult).
 Allow a full day.

 Victoria on Vancouver Island is 90 minutes by BC Ferries from Tsawwassen (south of Vancouver) to Swartz Bay.
-The ferry itself crosses the Gulf Islands and is the best part of the journey.
+The ferry crosses the Gulf Islands and is the best part of the journey.
 Victoria has good gardens (Butchart Gardens), the Royal BC Museum, and a walkable harbour area.
-Stay overnight if you can.
+Stay overnight if you can; the day-tripper crowds thin out by evening.

-Horseshoe Bay and the ferry to Bowen Island (20-minute crossing, runs hourly) offers an easy half-day from downtown Vancouver: a small car-free island with kayak rentals, a bakery, and walking trails.
+Horseshoe Bay and the ferry to Bowen Island (20-minute crossing, runs hourly) offers an easy half-day from downtown Vancouver: a small car-free island with kayak rentals, a bakery, and walking trails that most visitors to the city never bother with.